MicrosoftDocs/cpp-docs/docs/standard-library/multimap-class.md

 ## <a name="contains"></a> multimap::contains

-Checks if there is an element with the specified key in the `multimap` .
+Check if there is an element with the specified key in the `multimap`.

 ```cpp
 bool contains(const Key& key) const;